 NCEJ is the pre-eminent academic journal of noise control.
-It is the International Journal of the Institute of Noise Control Engineering of the USA, produced with the participation and assistance of the Korean Society of Noise and Vibration Engineering (KSNVE).
+It is the International Journal of the Institute of Noise Control Engineering of the USA.

 NCEJ reaches noise control professionals around the world, covering over 50 national noise control societies and institutes.